Vijay-mulani01/CODSOFT/README.md

 ## Tasks :

 ### Calculator :
-I have been given the task to design a simple calculator that performs the basic arithmatic operations and displays the result.
+I had been given the task to design a simple calculator that performs the basic arithmatic operations and displays the result.